Hawaiian Fried Rice – Gluten Free!

 Hawaiian Fried Rice is quick and easy, made with leftover rice, ham, pineapple, bell pepper, and seasoning.
 You can throw this together on a weeknight in 15 minutes and have dinner on the table!
 Plus, this is a completely gluten free fried rice when you use gluten free soy sauce or gluten free tamari, which is better than any takeout!

-Ok, this rice technically isn’t fried.
+This is my own take on the dish, so I make it in a skillet.
 If you want to fry the rice, heat some vegetable oil in the bottom of a wok or large skillet.
 When it’s hot enough (the oil should shimmer, but not smoke), add the rice and toss it a few times.
 Then follow the recipe from there, starting with adding the onions.

 What kind of rice do you use for Hawaiian fried rice?

-I like to use either white rice or jasmine rice to make fried rice.
+Use either white rice or jasmine rice to make fried rice.
 If you’re going to make the rice specifically for this dish, make sure you rinse the rice first to get rid of the starch, or it will end up too sticky when it cooks!
 Also, you want to let it get cold.
 Make the rice ahead of time, and put it in the refrigerator for a while before starting.
 This will prevent it from getting too mushy.

 You can also make this recipe using coconut rice, which is a personal favorite of mine.
 It adds a whole other depth of flavor!
 You can check out my coconut rice recipe for directions.
 But if you don’t have time, or you’re getting rid of already-cooked leftovers, it’s not required for the recipe.